Fireplace mantel reveal! See the before and after pictures of our orange-brown oak wood fireplace mantel makeover with paint.

 This post may contain affiliate links.
 There is no additional charge to you, you just get to check out some beautiful things I love!

-Here is how I painted our wood mantel:
+Here is how I painted our wood mantel and fireplace surround:

-- I used 1 can of this white enamel semi-gloss paint
+- I used 1 can of this white enamel interior/exterior paint in semi-gloss

 - paint brush – I love this one because it has a short handle and is easier to hold onto!